AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

 10. Shared data directories.
 If you have nontrivial data which needs distributing, consider one of these shared directories which saves it from being copied over and over.
+The notebook directory itself can only support files of up to 2MB to prevent possible problems.
-If number of students times amount of data is more than a few hundred MB, strongly consider one of the data directories.
+    If number of students times
+    amount of data is more than a few hundred MB, strongly consider one of the data directories.
 Read more about this :ref:`below
     <jupytercoursedata>`.